illinois/systems-encyclopedia/src/articles/mmap-c.md

 ## Overview of `mmap`

-### So how does `mmap` actually work?
+### What does `mmap` actually do?

+**NOTE: `mmap` is much easier to understand for readers that have a working knowledge of [virtual memory](../virtual-memory) and [paging](../paging).
+We recommend that readers who are not familiar read up about those topics before continuing.**

-When a program makes a syscall to `mmap`, the kernel will designate a section of that program's memory to map to the memory of some underlying resource.
-Put simply, we can think of this as each memory address in the program being set to point to another address in that underlying resource:
+Every program in Unix-like consists of a virtual address space which is composed of a series of regions of virtual memory, each backed by a specific resource.
+This resource can either be physical memory, a file, or nothing at all.
+For example, the "heap" governed by `malloc()` in C (backed by physical memory) is one of these regions.
+When a program makes a syscall to `mmap`, the kernel will section off a new region of virtual memory and bind that region to map to the memory of some underlying resource.
+When it performs a "map" it sets every memory address to point to the memory of that underlying resource:

 ![img](../mmap-diagram.png)

-In the case of `mmap`, the operating system establishes

-### Why can `mmap` allocate such a large amount memory?

-### Why
+New virtual memories created by mappings are able to be manipulated in whichever way the program wants to, and are typically separated into two categories, **anonymous** mappings and **file-backed** mappings.
+In anonymous mappings, the new memory region is backed by an anonymous virtual file (i.e. a file that is not named in the OS), and are kind of equivalent to asking the OS for memory with `malloc()`.
+File-backed mappings are backed by a physical file on the operating system that contains some data, and each memory address in the mapping is set to point to a memory address that exists in that file.
+Practically speaking, this means that `mmap` can be used to manipulate files (since in a file-backed mapping the underlying memory addresses of the file are mapped to the memory of a program) and to create shared memory (since multiple processes can agree to point to the same underlying resource).

 ## The `mmap` specification

-The `glibc` specification for the `mmap` function is as follows:
+The POSIX specification for the `mmap` function is as follows:

 ```c
  void *mmap(void *addr, size_t length, int prot, int flags,